facebook/react/docs/tutorial/tutorial.md

 }
 ```

-At this point, Board only needs `renderStep` and `render`; the state initialization and click handler should both live in Game.
+At this point, Board only needs `renderSquare` and `render`; the state initialization and click handler should both live in Game.

 ## Showing the Moves